Dedicated to Your Business

 Hensel Phelps is dedicated to small business outreach and achieving the highest possible level of diverse business inclusion on each of the projects our company undertakes.
 As a leading general contractor within the industry, it is important that we set an example.
 Our professionals are accountable for the implementation of this corporate commitment and work hard to customize an overall outreach plan to reach small and emerging businesses in our preconstruction, purchasing, and construction efforts.
-Not only do we host and attend outreach events for the small business community, but we solicit opportunities for these contractors.
-We help them both internally and with larger subcontractors — assisting in their prequalification, mentoring them through our Emerging Business Program, and unbundling larger scopes of work to create attractive prospects.
+Not only do we host and attend outreach events for the small business community, but we also solicit opportunities for these contractors.
+We help them work more efficiently internally and with larger subcontractors — mentoring small businesses through prequalification, and creating, managing and unbundling (when feasible) scopes of work to attract the best opportunities.
 Hensel Phelps also holds numerous networking events related to existing and upcoming procurements.
-These events are designed to reach out to local small business communities, elected officials and the surrounding neighborhoods as a whole.
+These events are designed to reach out to local small business communities, elected officials, and the surrounding neighborhoods as a whole.

 Brad Lewis, our Corporate Director of Supplier Diversity, works with his team and directly with leadership in each of our district offices to assure that we not only comply with client objectives regarding subcontractor participation, but that we make every effort to support these small subcontractors’ growth through mutually beneficial partnerships.
 The end goal is to foster a healthy, competitive local business community where we all can thrive.

 Small Business Programs

-Our company’s Technical Assistance Program (TAP) is an annual presentation that offers practical support to small business subcontractors with whom Hensel Phelps does –or is seeking to do- business.
+Our company’s Technical Assistance Program (TAP) is an annual presentation that offers practical support to small business subcontractors with whom Hensel Phelps does –or is seeking to do- business with.
 Presenters from our procurement and estimating groups, safety, quality control, and project management collaborate with our Supplier Diversity professionals to provide a presentation detailing key contact personnel within the firm, policies, procedures, and project expectations –the focus being on fostering a successful and profitable experience working with Hensel Phelps.

 TAP addresses many areas where small and minority-owned businesses need our help.
 These include: